This integrated unit combines measurement of area with multiplication, and algebraic thinking.

 - Play this video introducing Three Islands (mp4, 13MB).

 - Size of an island can be measured by coastline (perimeter) or inside space (area).

 - Measurement requires the use of a unit because the islands cannot be directly compared, i.e. brought together to size match.
 What units are students going to use?

-- Put the students into small groups of two or three participants.
+- Put the students into small groups of two or three participants, and ensure they have opportunities to experience both taukana and teina roles.
 Each group needs an A3 enlarged version of Copymaster 1.
 Colour is not necessary.
 Provide the students with a choice of materials.
-Include items like; string, nursery sticks, dry pasta, beans (different sizes are good, e.g. plastic, lima, red), chick peas, counters, square tiles, transparent 1 cm grid and 5 mm grid made with Overhead Projector Transparencies.
+Include items like; string, nursery sticks, dry pasta, beans (different sizes are good, e.g. plastic, lima, red), chickpeas, counters, square tiles, transparent 1 cm grid and 5 mm grid made with Overhead Projector Transparencies.
 Ask students to record their thinking as they work.

 - Allow the students plenty of time to compare the islands.
 Look for the following:

 - Do students use a single unit consistently with awareness of iteration (copying with no gaps or overlaps)?

 - Do students use sensible number strategies to count the units?